ludocode/onramp/docs/virtual-machine.md

 | `rpp`     | `8E`      | Program pointer (start of program)                          | Callee       |
 | `rip`     | `8F`      | Instruction pointer (next instruction to be executed)       | Caller       |

 There is no status or flags register.
 Detecting overflow, underflow and other such conditions must be done manually.
-Instructions such as `cmpu` (compare unsigned) and `jz` (jump if zero) access the predicate in a register of your choice.
+Instructions such as `ltu` (less than unsigned) and `jz` (jump if zero) can read or write the predicate in any register.